Square Quarter Sawn Maple Trestle Dining Table

 About The Project

 The legs of the trestle base are painted to complement the decor of the house.
+The customer purchased the upholstered chairs to match the base.
 The top is finished with a clear varnish.

 The dining room where the table sits is bathed in light, which causes the top to glow and show off the rich cream, straw and tan colors of the wood.